uhh-lt/tell-me-again/README.md

     print(pair["text_a"], pair["text_b"], pair["label"])
 ```

-Optionally you can download the file from our website.
+Optionally you can manually download the file from [our website](https://ltdata1.informatik.uni-hamburg.de/tell_me_again.zip).
+Point the `data_path` argument in the dataset classes to the extracted zip file to use the manually downloaded copy.